SwedbankPay/developer.swedbankpay.com/payments/swish/redirect.md

 * When the payer starts the purchase process, you make a `POST` request towards Swedbank Pay with the collected Purchase information.
-  This will generate a payment object with a unique paymentID.
+  This will generate a payment object with a unique `paymentID`.
   You either receive a Redirect URL to a hosted page or a JavaScript source in response.
 * You need to [redirect][redirect] the payer to the Redirect payment page or